Professional sports in Canada: Basketball

 The National Basketball Association (NBA) recognizes its first ever game as being a contest between the New York Knickerbockers and Toronto Huskies at Toronto's Maple Leaf Gardens on November 1, 1946.

 The NBA expanded into Canada in 1995 with the addition of the Toronto Raptors and Vancouver Grizzlies.
 The Grizzlies moved to Memphis, Tennessee in 2001, but the Raptors continue to draw healthy crowds at Scotiabank Arena.
 The 2005 and 2006 NBA MVP, Steve Nash, is from British Columbia and has played in international competitions for Canada's national team.
 On June 13, 2019, the Toronto Raptors won game 6 against the Golden State Warriors for their first NBA Championship.
-In 2020, the Raptors went on a 15-game winning streak, setting a new Canadian pro-sports record.

 In 2011, the National Basketball League of Canada was established as a new domestic pro-basketball league.
 As of 2022, the league consists of 4 active teams: the KW Titans (based out of Kitchener, Ontario), the London Lightning, the Sudbury Five, and the Windsor Express.

-In 2015, the NBA D-League expanded into Canada with the addition of the Raptors 905.
+In 2015, the NBA G League (then branded as the NBA D-League) expanded into Canada with the addition of the Raptors 905.
 Based in Mississauga, Ontario, the Raptors 905 play out of the Paramount Fine Foods Centre and serve as a minor league affiliate of the Toronto Raptors.
 In 2017, Raptors 905 won the NBA D-League championship.

 In 2019, a second domestic pro-basketball league was established in Canada with the Canadian Elite Basketball League (CEBL).
 As of 2022, the league consists of 10 teams: the Edmonton Stingers, the Vancouver Bandits (based out of Abbotsford, British Columbia), the Calgary Surge, the Brampton Honey Badgers, the Niagara River Lions (based out of St. Catharines, Ontario), the Ottawa Blackjacks, the Saskatchewan Rattlers (based out of Saskatoon, Saskatchewan), the Montreal Alliance, the Winnipeg Sea Bears, & the Scarborough Shooting Stars.